 The majority of the time is spent pair programming.
 We pair up a fellow more proficient in quantitative skills with a fellow more proficient in software development.
 The project team typically consists of two fellows working under supervision of a mentor.

 We have daily scrums, and we are very diligent about it.
 We have internal Slack channels, shared GitHub repos and Trello boards.
 We have a weekly retrospective and iteration planning.

 What tools will I get a chance to learn?

 We are primarily a Python shop but fellows are free to use whatever tool and technique they believe is best suited to the problem.
-We typically use a variety of machine learning libraries including TensorFlow, Keras, PyTorch, etc.
+We typically use a variety of machine learning libraries including TensorFlow, Keras, PyTorch, and sci-kit learn.